HowardHinnant/bbi/README.md

 result, unlike in C and C++ when comparing signed and unsigned types.
 For example a signed type with a negative value will _always_ compare less than an unsigned type, no matter the bit width of either operand.
-Comparisons with built-in integral types are also allowed and proceed as if the built-in integral type is converted to the equivalent bbi integral type with the same Policy as the other operand.
+Comparisons with standard integral types are also allowed and proceed as if the standard integral type is converted to the equivalent bbi integral type with the same Policy as the other operand.